-Casper's pillow boasts "adaptive support," meaning it's both cushy and springy, able to "adapt" to various customers' preferences for a great night's sleep.
+Casper's comfortable pillow boasts "adaptive support" for your neck, meaning it's both cushy and springy, able to "adapt" to various customers' neck preferences for a great night's sleep.
 Where the exterior is soft, its firm inner core and gusseted construction helps maintain its structure.
 The product of 60 test-runs on various fills, this sleeper pillow is sort of the platonic ideal in terms of density: not too firm and not too fluffy.
 And reviewers happily attest to its Goldilocks-esque appeal.
 "You can feel the quality in the weight of it and as soon as I laid down I was in love.
 Support and comfort that seems to wrap you up in its arms," one wrote.

-Another reviewer wondered, "how one pillow can rule them all," possibly in a nod toward the fact that Casper designed this pillow with the understanding that all people shift in their sleep, whether they identify as a side-sleeper or back-sleeper.
-In other words, this pillow is in the running for overall crowd-pleaser -- one downside may be the fact that you have to buy pillow cases separately.
+Another reviewer wondered, "how one pillow can rule them all," possibly in a nod toward the fact that Casper designed this pillow with the understanding that all people shift in their sleep, whether they identify as a side sleeper or back sleeper.
+In other words, this comfortable pillow is in the running for overall crowd-pleaser -- one downside may be the fact that you have to buy pillow cases separately.

-Instead of a foam pillow, microfiber shavings, or even down, this comfortable pillow's fill is a one-piece polymer grid, which goes on to affect pretty much every aspect of the sleep experience.
+Instead of a foam pillow, microfiber shavings, or even down, this comfortable pillow's fill is a one-piece polymer grid, which goes on to affect pretty much every aspect of the sleep experience, especially for your neck.
 This pillow keeps users' heads cool and helps prevent neck pain thanks to said sturdy, weight-distributing grid, which is designed to "cradle" the user's head, neck and shoulders, sparing them from painful pressure points.
 With all that in mind, this pillow is definitely on the firmer (and heavier) side, but judging by the reviews, the density is well worth it.
-(That said, if you like a pillow that you can fluff and mold to an exact shape, this probably isn't the pillow for you.)
+(That said, if you like a pillow that you can fluff and mold to an exact shape, this probably isn't the pillow for you or your neck.)

 "I was surprised how heavy it is but who cares.
 As soon as my head hit the pillow I knew this was for me.
 First time in a long time my neck was not in pain," one reviewer wrote, echoing another relieved user who wrote: "You know that feeling when you climb into your bed and you back relaxes?
 This does the same thing for my neck."
 If there was one consistent gripe about the Purple pillow, it's that it could be slightly thicker.
 And, although this pillow comes with a zip cover, Purple recommends purchasing separate pillow cases for it, as well.

 "Soft and comfortable," one reviewer wrote.
 "I cannot believe it's not down."
-One even compared it to sleeping on a cloud, while another said it quickly and easily fluffs back up after a night's sleep.
-If you've been considering making the switch from feathers to synthetic fills, Parachute's down alternative may convert you.
+One even compared it to sleeping on a cloud (which certainly paints a picture of how soft it is), while another said it quickly and easily fluffs back up after a night's sleep.
+If you've been considering making the switch from feathers to synthetic fills, Parachute's soft down alternative may convert you.

 Snowe's down alternative offering is also hypoallergenic and ultra-plush, is available in three density options and comes with a washable sateen cover.
 According to this enthusiastic reviewer, the fill is beyond convincing in how it replicates the feel of regular down: "The alternative down used in these pillows is like magic.
 Maximum compression but they always puff back up.
 Auto-fluffing pillows!"

-Snowe's site helpfully notes that stomach-sleepers should opt for the softer version, while side-sleepers will likely enjoy something firmer for a good night's rest.
+Snowe's site helpfully notes that a stomach sleeper will be more comfortable for the softer version, while a side sleeper will be more comfortable with something firmer for a good night's rest.
 And if you're unsure which density to select, go firmer rather than softer.
 Where many reviewers appreciated the height and density of these bed pillows, others noted that they may be on the thinner side: "Great texture, but could be a little more fully stuffed/firmer.
 Would prefer to use one, but find myself using two."

 Not only is this pillow vegan, allergen-free and available in a variety of sizes and densities, it also has the longest trial period (365 days) of any product on this list.
 So, if you take a while to adjust to a change or just believe that a pillow must be "broken in" to know its true strengths, you have plenty of time to make your final decision.
 And, if you aren't a firm pillow fanatic, that extra-long trial period may come in handy.